 Although the limestone caves are believed to be 400 million years old, their association with Hindu worshippers only stretches back to 1890.
 In little more than a century however, the complex has become an important pilgrimage site.

 The best (and worst) time to visit Batu Caves is during the predominantly Tamil festival of Thaipusam, when the site is thronged by several hundred thousand worshippers.
 The caves are the climax of a procession from Sri Maha Mariamman temple in Chinatown, with a silver chariot carrying a statue of Lord Murugan at its head.
-Thaipusam is next celebrated on February 7, 2012.

-Last updated on 2nd September, 2014.
+Last updated on 8th February, 2017.